-Around 1 in 12 people with AS also have inflammatory bowel disease (IBD).
+Around 1 in 10 people with axSpA also have inflammatory bowel disease (IBD).
 There are two types of IBD: Crohn's disease and ulcerative colitis.

 - Crohn's disease can affect any part of the gut. - Ulcerative colitis just affects the large bowel.